Skip to main content

 "You can't caching-plugin your way to 0.9 second load times on WordPress.
 The architecture doesn't allow it.

-When we tell clients their new site will host for free, they don't believe us at first.
+When we tell clients their new site will host for free and only cost $20/month when their business grows, they don't believe us at first.

-Vercel's free tier handles most business websites with no problem.
+Vercel's free tier handles most business websites from day one.
+You only scale to Vercel Pro at $20/month when your business grows past free tier limits.
 Pages load from 300+ global edge locations.
 Zero server maintenance.
 Auto-scaling.
 99.99% uptime.

 Compared to: